 - Name of second sales rep

-Ideally the sales meeting should not last more than 30 minutes.
+Ideally, sales management meetings should not last over 30 minutes.
 If there are 6 sales reps in the sales meeting and the meeting is 30 minutes long, this allows the sales manager 5 minutes to focus on each sales rep.